tishka04/regional_flex/README.md

     --all-regions --out plots
 ```

 It produces stacked dispatch graphs, state of charge of storages, slack values, curtailment and import/export flows for each region.
 You can restrict the output to a single region or a date range using `--region`, `--start` and `--end`.
+The script uses a colorblind‑friendly palette defined in `config/colors.yaml`.
+You may override these colors with `--palette-file my_colors.yaml`.

 An interactive notebook `interactive_flex_dashboard.ipynb` is also provided for exploratory analysis.